CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Goodness of fit
 -----------------------

 After fitting, you may want to know how "good" of a fit your model was to the data.
-Aside from traditional approaches, two methods the author has found useful is to 1. look at the concordance-index (see below section on :ref:`Model Selection in Survival Regression`), available as ``cph.score_`` or in the ``print_summary`` and 2. compare spread between the baseline survival function vs the Kaplan Meier survival function (Why?
+Aside from traditional approaches, a few methods the author has found useful is to 1. look at the concordance-index (see below section on :ref:`Model Selection in Survival Regression`), available as ``cph.score_`` or in the ``print_summary`` and 2. compare spread between the baseline survival function vs the Kaplan Meier survival function (Why?
 Interpret the spread as how much "variance" is provided by the baseline hazard versus the partial hazard.
 The baseline hazard is approximately equal to the Kaplan-Meier curve if none of the variance is explained by the covariates / partial hazard.
 Deviations from this provide a visual measure of variance explained).
 For example, the first figure below is a good fit, and the second figure is a much weaker fit.

 .. image:: images/goodfit.png